 Humidity & Temperature

 Being native to the tropics, Monstera obliqua Peru needs high humidity and warm temperatures.
 Humidity should be kept around 80 percent.
-Which is achievable by growing your plant in a terrarium or plastic box.
+This is achievable by growing your plant in a terrarium or plastic box.
 The ideal temperature is 75 to 80 degrees Fahrenheit.

 Fertilizing

 Fertilize your Monstera obliqua Peru monthly.
 This is especially important when using sphagnum moss as your soil.
-A liquid fertilizer with a nitrogen, phosphorus, potassium ratio of 20-20-20 works well.
+A liquid fertilizer with a nitrogen, phosphorus, and potassium ratio of 20-20-20 works well.

 Propagation